-- 3.3.3 Review and update audited events. - 3.3.4 Alert in the event of an audit process failure. - 3.3.5 Use automated mechanisms to integrate and correlate audit review, analysis, and reporting processes for investigation and response to indications of inappropriate, suspicious, or unusual activity. - 3.3.6 Provide audit reduction and report generation to support on-demand analysis and reporting. - 3.3.7 Provide an information system capability that compares and synchronizes internal system clocks with an authoritative source to generate time stamps for audit records. - 3.3.8 Protect audit information and audit tools from unauthorized access, modification, and deletion. - 3.3.9 Limit management of audit functionality to a subset of privileged users.
+- 3.3.3 Review and update audited events. - 3.3.4 Alert in the event of an audit process failure. - 3.3.5 Correlate audit review, analysis, and reporting processes for investigation and response to indications of inappropriate, suspicious, or unusual activity. - 3.3.6 Provide audit reduction and report generation to support on-demand analysis and reporting. - 3.3.7 Provide an information system capability that compares and synchronizes internal system clocks with an authoritative source to generate time stamps for audit records. - 3.3.8 Protect audit information and audit tools from unauthorized access, modification, and deletion. - 3.3.9 Limit management of audit functionality to a subset of privileged users.